 Data from Ennova’s cross-client study – 20 organizations, 8 industries, 2 years

-Creating an action plan isn’t just a list of to-dos.
-It’s about setting direction, involving your team, and keeping momentum.
+An action plan isn't just a list of tasks.
+It's about direction, involvement, and keeping momentum.

 From our experience and data, the teams that make progress are the ones that: